-Increase / decrease Effect on profit post tax
+Increase / decrease in EUR rate Effect on profit post tax HRK million

-in EUR rate HRK million

-Year ended 31 December 2020 +3% 27
+Year ended 31 December 2021 +3% -3% 20 (20)

--3% (27)

-Year ended 31 December 2019 +3% 29
+Year ended 31 December 2020 +3% -3% 27 (27)

--3% (29)

-Fair value estimation
+e) Fair value estimation

 The fair value of securities included in financial assets at fair value through other comprehensive income is estimated by reference to their quoted market price at the statement of financial position date.
 The Company's principal financial instruments not carried at fair value are trade receivables, other receivables, non-current receivables, trade and other payables.
 The historical cost carrying amounts of receivables and payables, including provisions, which are all subject to normal trade credit terms, approximate their fair values.